Slovenia's populist PM faces close election race against environmentalist party

 He was among the first EU leaders to visit Ukraine and show solidarity with Kyiv after Russia's invasion on Feb.
 24, and has promised to reduce Slovenia's reliance on Russian gas imports.

-Jansa says he has managed the economy well and hopes to benefit from measures implemented to soften the economic impact of the COVID-19 pandemic, including payments to poorer pensioners.
+Jansa says he has managed the economy well and hopes to benefit from measures implemented to soften the economic impact of the COVID-19 pandemic.

+"These elections will decide how Slovenia will develop not only for the next four years, but for the next decade," Jansa said after casting his vote in a rural area near the industrial town of Velenje.

 The Freedom Movement is led by Robert Golob, a former executive of a state-owned energy company.
 It backs EU sanctions on Russia over the war in Ukraine but accuses Jansa of seeking to exploit the war for his own political benefit, a charge that Jansa dismisses.

-(Reporting by Katja Lihtenvalner, Editing by Timothy Heritage)
+(Reporting by Katja Lihtenvalner, writing by Ivana Sekularac and Daria Sito-Sucic; Editing by Timothy Heritage and Frank Jack Daniel)